 Conclusions & Final Thoughts:

-Although it doesn’t offer any real surprises, Love Among Thieves is an okay romantic-comedy laced with mystery.
-It also has an element of finality that fans of Hepburn will love.
+While it doesn’t offer any real surprises, Love Among Thieves is an okay romantic-comedy laced with mystery.
+There is also an element of finality that fans of Hepburn will love.
 She did one more movie, Steven Spielberg’s 1989 romantic drama, Always (essentially a glorified cameo), but Love Among Thieves works just fine as a farewell-movie — it’s a wink at Hepburn’s fans.
 Color, 100 minutes, Not Rated.